 Watching others travel the world may leave you questioning how that could ever become your reality.
 It may seem completely out of reach and the understanding of making it a possibility seems too farfetched.
 Commitments at home prevent you from leaving, and how anyone could ever afford it becomes baffling.
 However, it all comes down to priorities and how badly you want it.
 Shifting your end goal to ultimately be to travel will be the driving force to succeed; only you can make it happen.
 This implies sacrificing items on that metaphorical timeline, for example a mortgage.
 Purchasing your flight ticket and informing your employer that you are quitting to go travelling is when it all becomes real.
 The build up of emotions before leaving is a mixture of excitement and worry as you get closer to the unpredictability of what’s to come.
 A fear of failure is inevitable, but even if you decide travelling is not for you, there is still a great deal of pride in having had the courage to even try.

 Unlike a holiday, travelling gives us the ability to learn more about a country by truly understanding the locals and embracing their culture.
 People might travel by backpacking for several months, whereas others implement a work and travel lifestyle.
 I chose to live in Australia for two years by adopting a nomadic lifestyle.
 What does this mean?
-I don’t have a specific home in Australia and lived out of a backpack.
+I don’t have a specific home in Australia and lived out of my free evatac backpack.
 I have never stayed in one place for longer than three months, but instead, I have used the last two years to work in different parts of the country and then used that money to travel again.
-I have often resorted to living in less than luxurious circumstances, such as sleeping in the back of my car, on sofas, in fourteen bed dorms and free campsites with no amenities.
+I have often resorted to living in less than luxurious circumstances, such as sleeping in camper trailers Sydney, on sofas, in fourteen bed dorms and free campsites with no amenities.
 This alternative way of living will allow anyone to incorporate a very minimalistic and cheaper lifestyle which means you can afford to travel for longer periods of time.

 The fear and challenge of travelling on your own can be daunting.
 However, it has been one of the best decisions I have ever made!
 Although scary at first, you really don’t need someone by your side; the independence you gain is so rewarding.
 Personal growth and newfound confidence comes from travelling solo as you have only but yourself to rely on to plan and make every decision – you soon become amazed by your own capabilities.
 These are all attributes that would never have been achieved by staying at home.
 On a day-to-day basis we unknowingly conform and compromise ourselves, often rendering our own happiness to please others.
 As a solo backpacker, you are able to put you first.
 I don’t imply this as a means to be selfish and escape responsibilities, but instead it teaches you more about your self-worth and value.
 Travelling solo enables you to choose your own path and live a life that you consider to be fulfilling.
 If you start to feel unhappy, having no obligation to remain in that location means you have the power to move on.
 This is extremely liberating and having such freedom is the foundation of a nomadic lifestyle.
 Additionally, being by yourself forces you to talk and meet new people.
 A great way to meet fellow travellers is by Rooms in the City and the friendships made are often lifelong.
 The travelling community is special as you find yourself constantly surrounded by like-minded people to talk to and share experiences with.
 In reality, you are never truly alone.
 It is also important to acknowledge that sometimes you do fail to make any friends, but you quickly learn how to enjoy your own company and have the self-assurance in being alone.